texfaq/texfaq.github.io/FAQ-psfchoice.md

   Computer Modern fonts.
 The resulting mixture is not  entirely acceptable, but can pass in many circumstances.
 The real advantage is that the mathptm fonts are (effectively) free, and the resulting PostScript files can be freely exchanged.
-Support under LaTeX 2e is available in [PSNFSS](FAQ-usepsfont.md).
+Support under LaTeX2e is available in [PSNFSS](FAQ-usepsfont.md).

   For a sample, see [http://www.tug.dk/FontCatalogue/times/](http://www.tug.dk/FontCatalogue/times/)